Slow Cooker Pulled Pork Sliders

 • 1 teaspoon paprika

-• 2 teaspoon sea salt coarse salt used
+• 2 teaspoons sea salt coarse sea salt used

 • 1 teaspoon black pepper